nar43/CS-499-ePortfolio/README.md

 ### ePortfolio Initial Plan
 My initial plan outlined the structure, goals, and artifacts featured in my ePortfolio.
 It served as a roadmap for selecting artifacts and identifying enhancements to demonstrate growth across all three computer science domains.

-### ePortfolio Wireframe
-The wireframe and planning documents provided the layout and navigation structure for my GitHub Pages ePortfolio.
-The design ensures an intuitive user experience, easy navigation, and professional presentation.

 ---

 ## 🔍 Code Review